Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Deformation Potential

 \subsection{Properties}

-There are important statistical properties of the deformation potential.
-We treat either position $\mathbf{r}$, time $t$, or phase $\varphi_{\mathbf{q}l}$ appearing in Eq. \eqref{eq:VDcl} as uniformly distributed random variables.
+The derived quasiclassical deformation potential field has important statistical properties.
+We treat phases $\{\varphi_{\mathbf{q}l}\}_{\mathbf{q}}$ appearing in Eq. \eqref{eq:VDcl} as uniformly distributed random variables.
 Then, the deformation potential value $V_D$ is a random variable normally distributed with mean $\mu_{V_D}$ and standard deviation $\sigma_{V_D}$ by the central limit theorem, i.e.,